Chris1320/SetupGuides/Operating Systems/WSL/Kali Linux WSL.md

 > ff02::2 ip6-allrouters
 > ```

-I recommend that you use my [[ZSH|custom ZSH configuration]] for more convenience.
+I recommend that you use my [[Shells/ZSH/ZSH|custom ZSH configuration]] for more convenience.
 After that, we'll have to install some dependencies of the packages that we'll download and install.

 ```bash
 sudo apt install \